oVirt/ovirt-site/source/release/3.4.0/index.html.md

 ### Fedora / CentOS / RHEL

-If you're installing oVirt 3.4.0 alpha on a clean host you should read our [Quick Start Guide](Quick Start Guide)
+If you're installing oVirt 3.4.0 alpha on a clean host, you should read our [Quick Start Guide](Quick Start Guide)

 If you're upgrading from oVirt 3.3 you should just execute: